-OTHER FILMS: We sell a variety of other specialty films in smaller quantities for select customers or in certain markets, including: LUX-M, ZEUS, PROTEX, MPD and ASP in the Chinese Market, F8000 Film in Mexico and F9300 Film in Canada and Europe.
+OTHER FILMS: We sell a variety of other specialty films in smaller quantities for select customers or in certain markets, including: LUX-M, MPD and ARES in the Chinese Market and F Series Film in various international markets.

-Most of our Surface and Paint Protection films are applied wet and can be installed in bulk or pre-cut using our Design Access Program, or DAP, software.
+Most of our Surface and Paint Protection films are applied wet and can be installed in bulk or pre-cut using our pattern database accessible by DAP, our SAAS platform.
 While we sell some pre-cut and Do-It-Yourself products made from these rolls directly to consumers, the vast majority of the products are professionally installed.

-Surface and Paint Protection film sales represented 68.6% of our consolidated revenue for the year ended December 31, 2021.
+Surface and Paint Protection film sales represented approximately 62% of our consolidated revenue for the year ended December 31, 2022.